mesosphere/mesos-state-backed-collections/README.md

-# Mesos State Backed Scala Collections
+# Mesos State Backed Collections

 Persistent collection types backed by implementations of the Mesos state API.